Judas Priest: 50th anniversary and Invincible Shield (2019–2024)

 On 29 April 2021, former drummer John Hinch died at the age of 73, as confirmed by Halford on Instagram.
 When speaking about the upcoming album, Halford said that the band had "a bunch of great new ideas for tracks, lots of really strong demos", describing it as being "a very potent record".
 Ian Hill said that there was enough material for at least an album or two, expressing doubt that it would be released before 2023 due to the band's tour schedule.
 Halford confirmed Tipton's appearance on the album.

 In January 2022, Judas Priest announced the departure of Andy Sneap as he would shift his focus on his production work while the band continued as a quartet; however, the decision was retracted and he was reinstated.
 In regards to the album's musical direction, Faulkner and Halford said that it would take a more progressive approach than Firepower, but Faulkner elaborated on its meaning.
-Tipton assured that it would be "what every Priest fan will want", while explaining that the tracks may or may not fancy the fans’ taste, but expressed satisfaction in its sound.
+Tipton assured that it would be "what every Priest fan will want", while explaining that the tracks may or may not fancy the fans' taste, but expressed satisfaction in its sound.
 Faulkner described it being different to Firepower.
 While the album was completely written, he said that "we need to record it properly and everything like that.
 So it's not really anywhere near done.
 But when it's done, it's done."
 Halford indicated that it would not be released until 2023 or 2024, but later confirmed its release for 2024.

+The band performed at the Wacken Open Air festival in August of 2022.
 On 5 November 2022, Judas Priest were inducted into the Rock and Roll Hall of Fame by Alice Cooper as they received the Musical Excellence Award.
 The other inductees included were former members K.K.
 Downing, Les Binks, and Dave Holland.
 The band performed a three-song set with Downing and Binks on stage.
 This was one of Binks' final public appearances before he died in 2025.

-Before the band's performance at the Power Trip festival on 7 October 2023, they revealed their next album Invincible Shield, which was released on 8 March 2024.
-Its lead single "Panic Attack" was made available for streaming on 13 October.
-The album's second single "Trial by Fire" was released on 17 November 2023, followed in January 2024 by "Crown of Horns" and a month later by "The Serpent and the King".
+Before the band's performance at the Power Trip festival on 7 October 2023, they revealed their next album Invincible Shield, following their lead single, "Panic Attack" being released the following month.
+These were also followed by "Trial By Fire", "Crown of Horns", and "The Serpent and the King".
+Invincible Shield was released on 8 March 2024 and achieved the highest position in the UK, where it debuted at number two, and charted at number 18 in the US.
+The group embarked on an album tour following its release.